Ruby Jewel brings iconic Jewel Bus to Bridgeport Village

 Spear said what makes its products unique is that they contain all-natural ingredients from the Northwest.

 "We get our lavender local.
 We have fresh Oregon mint," she said.
 "Anything we use in our ice cream as an ingredient, we try to source locally."

 Spear said honey-lavender ice cream sandwiched in between lemon cookies has become Ruby Jewel's flagship flavor, along with Oregon mint ice cream with dark chocolate cookies.

-Another popular flavor is the Oregon strawberry ice cream with brown sugar cookie with Spear's personal favorite being Ruby Jewel's butterscotch ice cream with oatmeal chocolate chip cookie.
+Another popular flavor is the Oregon strawberry ice cream with brown sugar cookie.
+Spear's personal favorite is Ruby Jewel's butterscotch ice cream with oatmeal chocolate chip cookie.

 Seeking a way to commercialize her product, in 2009, Herlinger sought the help of Oregon State University's Food Innovation Center in Portland, winning the "America's Food Fight" competition that same year.

 Spear said Ruby Jewel's plan at Bridgeport Village includes testing the market there with the possibility of opening a brick-and mortar store there at some point.

 And how is the Jewel Bus at Bridgeport Village doing so far?

 "Oh my gosh, it's awesome.
 It's so amazing and it's so lively," Spear said.
 "It's just a positive vibe."